 Online Police Record Check

-As part of an ongoing effort to enhance efficiency and better serve members of our community, the Greater Sudbury Police Service is pleased to offer Online Police Criminal Record Checks.
+To improve efficiency and better serve our community, the Greater Sudbury Police Service now offers Online Police Criminal Record Checks.

-All aspects of the process including verification of identity and fee processing are handled electronically using a platform provided by Agile Records, a secure third-party provider.
+All parts of the process—including identity verification and payment—are completed online through Agile Records, a secure third‑party provider.

 Level 1-3 Criminal Record Checks